macmpi/tiny-radioCD/README.md

 - Headless operation, one-touch update

-\
 **tiny-radioCD** just relies on [MPD](https://www.musicpd.org/), ALSA and [bluez-alsa](https://github.com/Arkq/bluez-alsa/): it does not need to provide a graphical remote UI.\
-Typically runs in 50MB of RAM on a low-cost PiZero device (135 MB rootf suitable for RAM-only operation).\
+Typically runs in about 30MB of RAM on a low-cost PiZero device (125 MB rootf suitable for RAM-only operation).
-Check-out our minimalistic USB-powered [PiZeroWed-Mac mini](https://github.com/macmpi/tiny-radioCD/wiki/PiZeroWed-Mac-mini)!

 Though mostly tested on Pi & x86/64, it would run on any AlpineLinux supported platform (diskless/data/sys modes).\
 Some ready-to-use images are available (Raspberry Pi armhf ram-only SD archive for instance).\